immudev/painting_sql_project_004/README.md

 load a dataset using python step by step [Click here](https://github.com/immudev/python_and_postgresql-Setup-Guide).

-note: install python steps fellow this links
+note: install python steps fellow this links.

+### 2. Data Analysis & Findings
+The following SQL queries were developed to answer specific business questions:

+1. *ffffff**: